ymushkevych/Southridge-Stock-Exchange/Getting Started/SetupInstructions.md

 2. Name the first tab `Index A`
 3. Manually input the Bias and Reliability for each stock.

+# Setting up individual portfolios

+1. Make a Google Sheet for an investor
+2. Name the first tab `portfolio`
+3. In the 'A1' cell, insert the first and last name of the investor
+4. In the 'I2' cell, insert the password of the investor.
+5. In the 'G2' cell, insert the starting budget of the investor.

 # In-Sheet Code

 ## Data & Statistics